 5. Make sure your dog’s diet is proven in feeding trials.

-A veterinary team with complementary backgrounds in fields like nutrition, formulation, toxicology and dermatology should be involved in the creation of your dog’s diet.
-In addition, the food should be tested in independent feeding trials to ensure that it is healthy and nutritionally balanced for long-term feeding.
+A veterinary team with complementary backgrounds in fields like nutrition, formulation, toxicology, and dermatology should be involved in the creation of your dog’s diet.
+In addition, the dog food you choose should be tested in independent feeding trials to ensure that it is healthy and nutritionally balanced for long-term feeding.

 6. Insist on transparency.